ahungry/ahubu/README.md

 ## AHUBU Helps Users Be Utilitarian

-A doctrine that the useful is the good and that the determining consideration of right conduct should be the usefulness of its consequences; specifically : a theory that the aim of action should be the largest possible balance of pleasure over pain or the greatest happiness of the greatest number .
+> A doctrine that the useful is the good and that the determining
+> consideration of right conduct should be the usefulness of its
+> consequences; specifically : a theory that the aim of action should be

-> Stinson notes that many computer scientists have an implicit
-> orientation to utilitarianism, an ethical theory that aims to maximize
+> the largest possible balance of pleasure over pain or the greatest
-> happiness for the greatest number by adding up each action’s costs and
+> happiness of the greatest number .

-> benefits.
-> —
-> molly driscoll, The Christian Science Monitor, "‘2001: A Space
-> Odyssey’ turns 50: Why HAL endures," 3 Apr.
-2018
+As such, the browser aims to allow this power to shift to what the *user* needs and desires (via customization / extensions not just as sandboxed javascript, but native code that can hook into everything from DOM events, network requests/content, and arbitrary event listeners, both in and out of the DOM.

 ## What is it?